JonathanLyon2021/Stars_Blog-REACT/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 I choose this project because I like hockey and particularly the Dallas Stars.
+I am also learning react.js in Kingsland University and just graduated Web development.

 ## Available Scripts